Management’s Discussion and Analysis of Financial Condition and Results of Operations

 Figure 5 - Dayton and Spring Valley Group Targets

 The technical staff reviewed historic geologic and geophysical studies and prior drill programs that focused upon the Dayton resource area and extensions south into Spring Valley.
 The few drill holes that were completed in Spring Valley intercepted altered Miocene volcanic rock known to host the economic mineralization of the Dayton resource.
 Specific drill holes that encountered highly mineralized zones are highlighted on Figure 4.
 Collectively, several specific locations were selected and are targeted for future drilling.
 The Dayton resource area has open ended economic mineralization requiring additional drill holes to delineate the geometry for mine planning.
 South of the Dayton resource area the limited drilling coupled with the geophysical interpretation indicates the targeted exploration model extends an additional 8,000 feet (length of geophysical magnetic survey) into Spring Valley.

 Ground magnetic geophysical surveys identified a linear anomalous corridor, defined by a series of relative magnetic lows.
 Altered volcanic host rocks have been intercepted by limited drilling and identified several mineralized zones.
 Selected drill hole intercepts are highlighted (see Figure 4).
 The mid-level magnetic lows define a zone (up to 500 feet wide) beginning at the Dayton resource and continuing southerly approximately 8,000 feet (length of geophysical magnetic survey) towards the Daney patent.
-The zone is further defined by the trace of interpreted north/south trending vein swarms depicted on Figure 6.
+The zone is further defined by the trace of interpreted north/south trending vein swarms depicted on Figure 4.
 In the Dayton resource area the increased density of the vein swarms with intersecting cross structures has been indicative to host the higher grades and larger volumes of economic mineralization.
 This scenario is part of the exploration model and has generated a multiple drill target environment.

 Liquidity and Capital Resources